Droslj/scRNA-seq-pancreatic-islets-P/README.md

 **Comment**<br>
 (1) Metabolic shock<br>
-Under treatment condition, secretion of digestive proteases PRSS1 and CPB1 increases significantly.
-In the control, these dots are faint/pale.<br>
+Under treatment condition, secretion of digestive proteases PRSS1 and CPB1 increases significantly.<br>
-This is a sign of massive metabolic shock — the cells are reacting by over-producing, potentially leading to self-digestion.<br>
+This could indicate metabolic shock --> the cells are reacting by over-producing, potentially leading to self-digestion.<br>
 <br>
 (2) Epigenetic upregulation<br>
 Production of EHMT1 goes up with the enzymes, which indicates shift in epigenetic activity as a consequence of metabolic shock.<br>